FukcThat/TinyShare/README.md

 ### Reservation and Booking System

+[] Request a new booking by clicking start and end on the calander -- [x] check that no reservations lie between those dates -- [x] intuitively set start & end time by clicking the calendar -- [] && by setting start & end time by input
+-- [] Datetime picker library integration
+-- [] creating reservation
-[] Request a new booking by clicking start and end on the calander, making sure no reservations lie between those dates [] Accept or deny or update requested booking from owners view [] Cancel Booking from owner and from requester view [] Search/Filter Items by status and other things to find free items in your needed timeline
+[] Accept or deny or update requested booking from owners view [] Cancel Booking from owner and from requester view [] Search/Filter Items by status and other things to find free items in your needed timeline